 How to protect my webcam from being hacked

 A webcam is a great device with many uses, such as video chat and videoconferencing.
-Unfortunately, as with many tech devices, it can be exploited; in this case, hackers may be able to see whatever your webcam can view without your knowledge or permission.
+Unfortunately, as with many tech devices, it can be exploited.
+In this case, hackers could see whatever your webcam can view without your knowledge or permission.
 While any one of the following techniques can be effective, the more security, the better.
 We'd recommend viewing them all, and then selecting those that will best suit your needs.

 Sometimes, the best solutions are the simplest.
 These few suggestions don't actually keep someone from accessing your webcam, but they block them from viewing what it captures nonetheless.